-- 2.1 The author was tried for murder, found guilty as charged and sentenced to death in July 1975; no information is provided about the facts of the case or the conduct of the trial.
-The Court of Appeal of Trinidad and Tobago dismissed the author's appeal on 28 November 1977. - 2.2 In early 1978, the author applied for legal aid to the Minister of National Security of Trinidad, so as to allow him to prepare and file a further appeal with the Judicial Committee of the Privy Council; the application for legal aid was refused.
-As a result, the author argues, he was unable to petition the Judicial Committee for special leave to appeal. - 2.3 On 30 September 1993, a warrant for the author's execution on 5 October 1993 was read to him.
-A constitutional motion on his behalf was filed in the High Court of Trinidad and Tobago on 1 October 1993.
-A stay of execution was granted during the night of 4 to 5 October 1993. - 2.4 The author argues that he has exhausted domestic remedies within the meaning of the Optional Protocol, and that the fact that a constitutional motion was filed on his behalf does not preclude his recourse to the Human Rights Committee.
-As to the denial of legal aid for the purpose of petitioning the Judicial Committee of the Privy Council, it is argued that the State party is now estopped from arguing that he was obliged to pursue this matter further before the domestic courts before bringing it before the Committee. - 2.5 Counsel further contends that because of the very nature of her client's situation, he will necessarily invoke all available procedures, possibly until the scheduled time of execution.
-To require that all last minute procedures be exhausted before allowing a recourse to the Human Rights Committee would imply that the applicant either wait until a moment dangerously close in time to his execution, or that he refrain from invoking all potentially available domestic remedies.
+- 2.1 The author was arrested in 1975 and charged with murder.
+No information is provided about the circumstances or facts of the crime with which he was charged.
+He was tried for murder in the Port-of-Spain Assizes Court, found guilty as charged and sentenced to death on 5 April 1978.
+His appeal was dismissed by the Court of Appeal of Trinidad and Tobago on 21 June 1979. - 2.2 On an unspecified date after the dismissal of the appeal, the author was informed by his counsel that there were no grounds on which a further appeal to the Judicial Committee of the Privy Council could be argued with any prospect of success.
+On 30 September 1993, a warrant was issued for the execution of the author on 5 October 1993.
+A constitutional motion was filed on his behalf in the High Court of Trinidad and Tobago, and a stay of execution was granted during the night of 4 to 5 October 1993. - 2.3 The author argues that he has exhausted domestic remedies within the meaning of the Optional Protocol, and that the fact that a constitutional motion was filed on his behalf in the High Court of Trinidad and Tobago should not preclude his recourse to the Human Rights Committee.
+He contends that because of the very nature of his situation, an individual on death row whose warrant of execution has been read will necessarily invoke all available procedures, possibly until the scheduled time of execution. - 2.4 Counsel adds that to require that all last minute procedures be exhausted before allowing a recourse to the Human Rights Committee would imply that the applicant either wait until a moment dangerously close in time to his execution, or that he refrain from invoking all potentially available domestic remedies.
 It is submitted that neither option is within the letter or the spirit of the Optional Protocol.